top of page

 Weyburn has numerous full-time jobs that pay well and employers are ready to fill them with people interested in getting ahead in life.

-Larry Heggs says these jobs are suitable for those starting out or wanting to grow their experience.
-Heggs is the executive director of the Weyburn Regional Economic Development office.
-He is in close contact with employers and has insight into what they are looking for and what employees can expect working in the Weyburn area.
+Monica Osborn says these jobs are suitable for those starting out or wanting to grow their experience.
+Osborn is the executive director of the Weyburn Regional Economic Development office.
+She is in close contact with employers and has insight into what they are looking for and what employees can expect working in the Weyburn area.

 “Weyburn is very diverse.
-We've got a lot of super strong pillars when it comes to our local economy,” said Heggs.
+We've got a lot of super strong pillars when it comes to our local economy,” said Osborn.

 The economy in the Weyburn area is healthy with the agricultural, resource and manufacturing pillars thriving, which is driving growth in other areas, such as construction, retail and hospitality.
 Jobs are plentiful.